nitin0557/HackathonDashboard/README.md

 Assignment Evaluation Process:
 The submitted assignment has been evaluated based on the following key aspects:
-1. Using Right Technology:
+1. Using Right Technology: Complete
-o	Complete
-2. Covering Use Cases & Features:
+2. Covering Use Cases & Features: Complete
-o	Complete
-3. Efficiency:
+3. Efficiency: Complete
-o	Complete
-4. Modularity:
+4. Modularity: Complete.
-o	Complete.
-5. Naming Conventions:
+5. Naming Conventions: Complete
-o	Complete